 Place Injured Workers in Modified Duty at Alternate Company

-The transitional duty position allows the employee to work in a productive manner, within the work restrictions set by the medical provider, while recovering from his/her injury.
+The transitional duty position allows the employee to work productively, within the work restrictions set by the medical provider, while recovering from his/her injury.
 When the employee is kept working, the employee retains the discipline needed to be in a workplace.
 Also, it has been shown that employees who return to work light duty recuperate faster than employees who stay home until fully recovered.

 Charitable Organizations Are Great Option

 The charitable organization will pay the employee an hourly rate for the work the employee does.
-If the weekly amount earned at the charitable organization is greater than the employee’s average weekly wage, the employee will not receive any disability payments while working the transitional duty job.
-If the amount earned at the charitable organization is less than the amount earned on the employee’s regular job, the employee is paid temporary partial disability (which will be significantly less than temporary total disability) in most states.
+Suppose the weekly amount earned at the charitable organization is greater than the employee’s average weekly wage.
+In that case, the employee will not receive any disability payments while working the transitional duty job.
+Suppose the amount earned at the charitable organization is less than the amount earned on the employee’s regular job.
+In that case, the employee is paid temporary partial disability (which will be significantly less than temporary total disability) in most states.

 Many Benefits for Employer